Click to set custom HTML

 On the 5th Sunday of each month, there is a Group service in rotation with the other 5 Churches in the Benefice.

 Other special services are held throughout the Church calendar year, including Easter Sunday, Harvest Festival and Christmas services including the Carols by Candlelight service, Christingle service, Nativity service and Holy Communion service on Christmas day.

 Other activities connected with the Church are the choir, bell-ringing and flower arranging groups.

 A rota is maintained for Church cleaning and maintenance of the churchyard.
-If anyone is interested in these activities please contact the Churchwarden.
+If anyone is interested in these activities, please contact the Churchwarden - details below.

 Unfortunately, owing to break ins over the years, the Church is generally kept locked, but arrangements can be made with the Churchwarden for anyone who would like to have a look around our beautiful Grade 1 listed Church.
 Also, during the summer months from April to October, the Church is open on Saturdays from 10am to 4pm.